backdrop-contrib/flickr/block/README.txt

 Size of photos
 --------------
 Select the size of photos you'd like to display in the block.
+NOTE:
+For square images ('s': 75px and 'q': 150px) no real width needs to be fetched, giving it a performance advantage over other sizes.
+Recommended if you include many images.

 All blocks except 'User profile recent photosets' and 'Recent photosets from